Public Policy & Legislation Committee Co-Chairs

 This meeting is open to any member who would like to attend and see what is coming up for us this year.

-To find the zoom link, members must log into the site and go to the events page.
+To find the zoom link, members must log into the site and go to the Membership Hub.

 How is the counseling compact constitutional?